Edinburgh is a truly beautiful city perfect for travellers that seek entertainment, history and seriously awesome hostels.

 - Are hostels safe?
 13 safety tips for hostels

-3 Best Hostels in Edinburgh
+3 Best Hostels in Edinburgh, Scotland

 Come on then, let’s have a gander and find out what all the hype is about.

-The 3 best hostels in Edinburgh are…
+The 3 best hostels in Edinburgh, Scotland are…

-- CODE Hostel (one for solo travellers)
+- CODE Hostel (perfect for couples, solo travellers and digital nomads)

 - The Baxter Hostel (number one for female solo travellers)

-1. CODE Hostel (high tech modern design)
+1. CoDE Pod Hostels – THE LoFT (high tech modern design)

-CODE Hostel is a modern design hostel in the New Town of Edinburgh.
+CoDE Pod Hostels – THE LoFT is a modern design hostel in the New Town of Edinburgh.
 It is modern in the sense of design and technology as well.